‘Hallelujah! Praise Jesus’: Man dressed as preacher slams into teen pe | Atlanta: News, Weather and Traffic

 Police told WPIX that the van was speeding when it rear-ended a Hyundai Sonata.
 The van then veered onto a sidewalk and into Brookeville Park, slamming into two teenage pedestrians before crashing into Conselyeas Pond.

-The 19-year-old female pedestrian was in critical condition at Jamaica Hospital Medican Center with head trauma, WPIX reported.
+The 19-year-old female pedestrian was in critical condition at Jamaica Hospital Medical Center with head trauma, WPIX reported.
 The other pedestrian, an 18-year-old man, had a leg injury.

 Three people in the Hyundai, including a young girl, suffered minor injuries, CBS New York reported.
 The driver of the van also had minor injuries.